Want to find anyones email address for free by name alone?

 There are two ways to do this – create a list of possible email addresses based on the email pattern you discovered in EmailHunter (see method #2 above).

-Alternatively, fill in your target’s name and website domain into this spreadsheet to automatically create a list of email addresses.
+Alternatively, fill in your target’s name and company website domain into this google sheet to automatically create a list of email addresses.

 Once you’ve guessed a bunch of emails, move on to step #2.